opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 1. Select a work package, click on the **Relations** tab to open the relations tab and click the *+ Create new relations* link.
 2. Select the type of relationship from the dropdown menu.
 3. Enter the ID of the work package, to which the relation should be created and choose an entry from the dropdown menu.
-4. Click the check icon.
+4. Click the check mark.

 ![Add work package-Relations](Add-Relations-1024x507@2x.png)